nathaniel-heatwole/Stepwise_regression/README.md

 • Published in: International Journal of Disaster Risk Science (https://link.springer.com/content/pdf/10.1007/s13753-013-0004-z.pdf)

-• Modeling property damage from major U.S. earthquakes using stepwise regression and exposure- and hazard-related variables
+• Modeling property damage from major U.S. earthquakes

-• Majority of the variation (>50%) is explained using only: (1) Richter magnitude and (2) population impacted
+• Majority of the variation is explained using only: (1) Richter magnitude and (2) population impacted

-• Richter magnitude (elasticities: 8.0 to 9.2 percent) is considerably more influential than population (elasticities: 0.88 to 0.93 percent) – order-of-magnitude difference
+• Richter magnitude (elasticities: 8.0 to 9.2 percent) is much more influential than population (elasticities: 0.88 to 0.93 percent) – order-of-magnitude difference

 • Cross-validation indicates predictions are as good as or better than other available methods